addy118/fairshare/README.md

    git clone <repo-url>
    cd <repo-folder>
    ```

+2. **Update the package name**:
+   - Open `package.json` and `package-lock.json`.
+   - Change the `"name"` field to your actual project name.

-2. Install dependencies:
+3. Install dependencies:
    ```sh
    npm i
    ```

-3. Create a `.env` file in the root directory and add the following variables:
+4. Create a `.env` file in the root directory and add the following variables:

    ```env
    PORT=<server port address>